 Aah retirement, the nirvana and reason you are working so hard today.
-In this upcoming chapter of your life, your focus will shift from career goals towards self-determined purpose or even a cruise if Covid subsides.
+In this upcoming chapter of your life, your focus will shift from career goals towards self-determined purpose or even a cruise.

 You’ve probably considered what you will do to fill your time and the expenses associated with the activities on your bucket list.
 However, there are expenses you may have overlooked.
 As you enter your final stretch before retirement begins, give yourself an insurance audit to make sure you are prepared for the unexpected.